lingrino/vaku/docs/cli/vaku_path_delete.md

 ## vaku path delete

-Delete all paths at a path
+Delete a secret at a path

 ### Synopsis

-Delete all paths at a path
+Delete a secret at a path

 ```
 vaku path delete <path> [flags]